nweiyue/tp/docs/team/nweiyue.md

 ## Project: Addendum for Teaching Assitants (ATAS)

 **ATAS** is a desktop application designed to be a handy in-class companion for CS1010S Teaching Assistants.
 It aims to **elevate users' efficiency** and make their experience of handling administrative tasks as **seamless** as possible.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+Users interact with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 This project is based on the AddressBook-Level3 (AB3) project created by the [SE-EDU initiative](https://se-education.org).